10 Best Small Red Flower Plants

 Don’t worry if you skip watering sometimes.
 Snip a few stems for your kitchen table – more flowers pop right back!
 Easy-peasy, and oh-so-pretty.

-You may also interested in – 10 Best Air Purifying Indoor Plants.
+You may also interested in this guide – 10 Best Air Purifying Indoor Plants.

 Dianthus ‘Ruby Star’ little charmer, grows cute ruby-red flowers with frilly edges that smell like sweet cloves – just brush past them and you’ll catch that lovely spicy scent.
 Just rub your fingers near the flowers and you’ll smell that lovely clove-like perfume.